CarloDiCastelnuovo/SC-exam/README.md

 Tests that with a build-in DataFrame the get_close_points() function collects points correctly: running the function with increasing radius will give us a larger number of "close points"

 - **3. test_k_means_cluster():**
-Test that a cluster label for every dataframe point is generated.
+Tests that a cluster label for every dataframe point is generated.
 Moreover tests that with different number of clusters as a parameter (nc=2, nc=4,...) the numbers that represent the labels increase.

 - **4. test_gmm_cluster():**
-Test that a cluster label for every dataframe point is generated.
+Tests that a cluster label for every dataframe point is generated.
 Moreover tests that with different number of clusters as a parameter (nc=2, nc=4,...) the numbers that represent the labels increase.

 If we run Test.py we can see the first 5 columns of the correct DataFrame.
 To perform the test we need to enter on the Python console the command line:
 ```